What is the Florida ExpertNet?

 Speaker

-This network is made up of the co-principal investigators (within the same institution) that this expert has collaborated with on a funded project.
+There are two types of networks.
+The first is made up of the co-principal investigators (within the same institution) on a funded project.
+The second is authors the expert has collaborated with on a publication.

 What is the source of the content?